adilsukumar/DSA_Data-Structures-and-Algorithms/README.md

 # 📖 About This Repository

-Welcome to my DSA repository.

-This repository serves as a structured archive of my journey through:
+This repository documents my journey through Data Structures & Algorithms.

-* Data Structures
+I use this repository to:

+* Practice DSA consistently
-* Algorithms
+* Strengthen problem-solving skills
-* Competitive Programming
-* Interview Preparation
-* Problem Solving

-The goal is simple:

-> Solve problems consistently and become a better engineer every day.
+* Prepare for coding interviews
+* Track progress over time
+* Build a strong programming foundation

 ---